gambitproject/gambit/doc/gui.nfg.rst

 Strategies in a reduced strategic game are assigned numeric labels for identification.
 These labels are assigned via a deterministic algorithm for constructing the reduced strategic game from an extensive game.
-Click a strategy label to open a popup listing the action selected at each information set where the reduced strategy specifies an action.
+Hovering the mouse pointer over a strategy's row or column label briefly displays a small window listing the action selected at each information set where the reduced strategy specifies an action.

 Strategic games may also be input directly.
 To create a new strategic game, select :menuselection:`File --> New --> Strategic game`,